seekrcentral/seekrflow/docs/getting_started.rst

     globus-compute-endpoint start my_seekr_endpoint

 You will need to authenticate with Globus on a browser to start the endpoint, and enter the Authorization code given in the browser into the terminal.
+This authentication session should last for a number of days or weeks, depending on your Globus account settings.

 One can see the endpoint, as well as its endpoint ID, and those of any other endpoints, by listing them: